 - Unsatisfactory nasal appearance.

+Your plastic surgeon and/or staff will explain in detail the risks associated with nose surgery.
 These risks and others will be fully discussed prior to your consent.
-It is important that you address all of your questions directly with your plastic surgeon.
+It's important that you address all of your concerns about risks with your plastic surgeon.
 You will be asked to sign consent forms to ensure that you fully understand the procedure and any risks or potential complications.

 Preparing for Rhinoplasty

 In preparing for nose surgery, you may be asked to:

 - Take certain medications or adjust your current medications.

 - Avoid taking aspirin, anti-inflammatory drugs and herbal supplements as they can increase bleeding.